arfai1213/AWS-SOA-C02/README.md

 - can peer with other AWS account's VPC
 - star configuration: i.e. 1 central VPC peers with 4 others. **NO TRANSITIVE PEERING**
 - can be cross regions
+- each VPC owner should manually add route pointing to CIDR of other VPC

 ### Subnet
 - can only have 1 network ACL